-Non-disclosure agreements are a necessary part of business.
-As the name suggests, these agreements are a way to protect a company’s trade secrets and other confidential information that constitute a competitive advantage or even simply require discretion.
+Non-disclosure agreements are one way to protect a company’s trade secrets and other confidential information that constitute a competitive advantage or even simply require discretion.
 It is useful tool to protect client lists, pricing policies, product designs, specialized training, marketing or business plans, formulas, or proprietary techniques, among others.
 Once in place, violating a nondisclosure agreement can have serious legal consequences.

 If you are considering or entering a new business relationship, you may be asked to sign a nondisclosure agreement, or NDA.
-First and foremost, thoroughly read and understand the terms of the agreement.
 As consumers, we are regularly bombarded with legalese that many of us routinely dismiss.
 This is not a time to do that.
-Before you sign on the dotted line, take the time to understand the definition of the confidential information being protected, the time period for which you are bound to maintain the secret, and your obligations as a signer.
+Before you sign on the dotted line, consult with a contract lawyer who routinely reviews and drafts non-disclosure agreements.
+Your attorney can help you consider the risks, rights, and exposures of the agreement and take the time to help you understand the boundaries of the confidential information being protected, the time period for which you are bound to maintain the secret, and your obligations as a signer.

 “Is the disclosing party expanding the scope of the NDA to cover information that you already know?
 If so,” warns Managing Shareholder Trey Hendershot, “a nondisclosure agreement has the potential to contractually limit your ability to use your knowledge to work and compete in a market.
 This is why it is important to seek the advice of an attorney well-versed in NDAs.”

 It is reasonable to request alterations to the document before signing.
 An attorney can review the document for you and recommend adjustments that protect your interests.
 At Hendershot Cowart P.C., we routinely review contracts for our clients, usually within a scheduled, one-hour consultation depending on the length and complexity of the agreement.

 Do I Need an Attorney to Draft a Non-Disclosure Agreement?